bennidi/kermit/doc/main.intro.md

 # Design overview

-The core of kermit is built around the representation of a request to a given URL - [CrawlRequest](../../class/CrawlRequest.html) - and the implementation of a series of well-defined "state" transitions applied to each of those requests.

-The "states" are referred to as **processing phases** and each transition moves the request further down from phase [INITIAL](../../class/INITIAL.html) to phase [COMPLETE](../../class/COMPLETE.html).
+The core of kermit is built around the representation of a request to a given URL - [RequestItem](../../class/RequestItem.html) - and the implementation of a series of well-defined **processing phases** applied to each of those items.
+Items "transition" from one phase to the other, usually from phase [INITIAL](../../class/INITIAL.html) to phase [COMPLETE](../../class/COMPLETE.html).

 ## Processing Phases

+Each processing phase contains a set of handlers that do some work on the request item they receive.
+These handlers are provided by [Extension](../../class/Extension.html)s and added during initialization of the [Crawler](../../class/Crawler.html)
+For each processing phase all matching handlers are called to do their processing logic with the item.

+All requests are held in a queue and the node.js event loop is used to to schedule processing callbacks for the requests that are at the head of the queue.

-All defined processing phases as well as their allowed transitions are illustrated in the following diagram:
+All defined processing phases as well as their allowed transitions are illustrated in the diagram below.

 ```txt
  .-------------.